Photo by Chris Swann

 Disability services are available at Tyler Junior College for students with a disability who require accommodations in order to have a more successful college experience.
 The Americans with Disabilities Act of 1990 requires public colleges and universities to provide reasonable and appropriate accommodations for otherwise qualified students with disabilities.

 To qualify, students need to provide documentation, including current information about the specific diagnosis, level of severity of the disability or functional limitations, to the Office of Support Services, located in Potter Hall.
 A licensed or certified professional can provide this documentation.
 An appointment with a support services counselor is needed to discuss and review the documentation and the request for accommodations.
+Getting the NDIS plan sorted is the first priority for the family.
+The Southern Alabama social security disability law firm helps one sort their documents and makes sure they don’t face any trouble when it comes to such matters.

 Margaret Rapp, director of TJC’s disability services, said, “our office wants to help people and wants to smooth the pathway for students whenever possible.”
 She added students should be most informed about “the availability of accommodations and the importance of self-advocacy skills.”